amitxy/COVID-Voices/README.md

     prune_amount=0.4,
-    do_quantized=True, # Change to False if you don't want quantization do_pruned=True, # Change to False if you don't want pruning do_kd=True, Change to False if you don't want knowledge distillation. quantization_backend="bnb",
+    do_quantized=True, # Change to False if you don't want quantization do_pruned=True, # Change to False if you don't want pruning do_kd=True, # Change to False if you don't want knowledge distillation. quantization_backend="bnb",
     force_cpu_for_all=False
 )

-# NOTE: BY CHANGING ALL do_{} PARAMETERS IN THE ABOVE CONFIG, YOU CAN RUN OUR FINE-TUNED MODELS ON THE TEST SET WITHOUT WAITING FOR THE COMPRESSIONS TO FINISH RUNNING AS WELL.
+# IMPORANT NOTE: BY CHANGING ALL do_{} PARAMETERS IN THE ABOVE CONFIG, YOU CAN RUN OUR FINE-TUNED MODELS ON THE TEST SET WITHOUT WAITING FOR THE COMPRESSIONS TO FINISH RUNNING AS WELL.

 # To run with other models, change these variables: